 Sweden regularly reports hate crime data to ODIHR.
 Sweden's criminal law contains a general penalty-enhancement provision.
 Sweden includes defamation, hate speech and discrimination crimes in its data.
 Hate crime data are collected by the National Council for Crime Prevention and are based on information from the police and the prosecution authority.
 Since 2012, the number of hate crime cases is estimated based on a statistical sample of police reports.
 Hate crime reports are published annually.
-Victimization surveys, used to measure unreported crime, are also conducted annually.
+Three different victimization surveys, used to measure unreported hate crime, are conducted regularly.

 The Swedish National Police Board continued its project aimed at increasing efforts to counter hate crimes, which was extended until May 2016.
 The Swedish Police Authority western region began preparatory work for the establishment of a special team to investigate hate crimes and started developing a regional action plan to counter hate crimes.
 The Swedish Prosecution Authority designed a study to review 300 cases of hate crime to improve the quality of legal proceedings and organized a hate crime seminar to increase the competence of hate crime prosecutors.